RetroDECK/ES-DE/USERGUIDE.md

 Using this option, you can locate game images in the ROM directory tree.
 The images are searched inside the directory "\<ROM directory\>/\<system name\>/images/" and the filenames must be the same as the ROM names, followed by a dash and the image type.
 For example "~/ROMs/nes/images/Contra-screenshot.jpg" and "~/ROMs/nes/images/Contra-marquee.jpg".
 This option is mostly intended for legacy purposes, if you have an existing game collection with this media setup that you would like to open in ES.
 The scraper will never save files to this directory structure and will instead use the standard media directory logic.
 It's recommended to keep this option disabled unless you really need it since it slows down the application somewhat.

-**Show framerate**
+**Draw GPU statistics overlay**

-Shows the framerate and some other statistics as an overlay.
+Draws the framerate and VRAM statistics as an overlay.
 You normally never need to use this.

 **Show "reboot system" menu entry**